-In accordance with EU regulations and with the Hungarian statutory provisions an independent organisational unit (the Compliance and Security Directorate) operates at the Company, with the task of exploring and managing compliance risks.
-This function is supported by the appropriate regulatory documents: the compliance and security policy, strategy and work plan.
-The purpose of the compliance and security policy is to set out a summary of the Bank's key principles related to compliance and security, and to mark out the main strategy relating to independent compliance and security activity, which together facilitate and support the Bank's compliant, lawful, secure and prudent operation.
-The compliance policy is approved by the Board of Directors of the Bank.
-The Bank Group's senior management is responsible for the implementation in practice of the compliance and security policy.
+In accordance with EU regulations, Hungarian statutory provisions and supervisory recommendations, an independent organisational unit (the Compliance Directorate) operates at the Company, with the task of exploring and managing compliance risks.
+This function is supported by the appropriate regulatory documents: a compliance strategy, policy, regulations pertaining to the management of each compliance risk, as well as a work plan.
+The purpose of the compliance policy is to set out a summary of the Bank's key principles related to compliance, and to mark out the main strategy relating to independent compliance activities, which together facilitate and support the Bank's compliant, lawful, secure and prudent operation.
+The compliance policy is approved by the Board of Directors and the Supervisory Board of the Bank.
+The Bank's senior management is responsible for the implementation in practice of the compliance policy.